yogesh-sindam/DockerDemo/README.md

 Why do we need it?
 ------------------

-* Faster development process (using 3rd parties like PostgreSQL, Redis, Elasticsearch, whatever).
+* Faster development process (using 3rd parties like PostgreSQL, Redis, Elasticsearch, whatever)..
 * Handy application encapsulation (you can deliver your application in one piece).
 * Same behaviour on local machine / dev / stage / production servers.
 * Easy and clear monitoring.